rits1902/argo-combined-app/content/posts/chaos.md

 draft: false
 ---

-## Kubernetes Chaos Engineering With Chaos Toolkit And Istio
+## Kubernetes Chaos Engineering With Chaos Toolkit And Istio com amor

 The **video course** is available in **[Udemy](https://www.udemy.com/course/kubernetes-chaos-engineering-with-chaos-toolkit-and-istio/?referralCode=02D178244316CE05E24A)**.